shuai-xu/flink/docs/dev/table/streaming/temporal_tables.md

 11:49   Pounds      108
 {% endhighlight %}

-`RatesHistory` represents an ever growing append-only table of currency exchange rates with respect to `Yen` (which has a rate of `1`).
+`RatesHistory` represents an ever-growing append-only table of currency exchange rates with respect to `Yen` (which has a rate of `1`).
 For example, the exchange rate for the period from `09:00` to `10:45` of `Euro` to `Yen` was `114`.
 From `10:45` to `11:15` it was `116`.

 Given that we would like to output all current rates at the time `10:58`, we would need the following SQL query to compute a result table: